kjeet90/homey-power-of-the-hour/README.md

 - Insight for this hours peak
 - Persistent values.
 Restarting app/Homey will no longer wipe data if started again within same hour.

+### Changed

+- Application README to be easier to understand for the end user.
+- Units from Wt to Wh for Norwegian language.

 ## 0.2.0

 ### Added